-For Brisbane-based dancer and Movement Director Amy Zhang, her life is centred around self care.
-With her period routine dialled, she’s in tune with the ebbs of flows of her cycle and knows that movement is the key to feeling good.
+For Brisbane-based dancer and Movement Director Amy Zhang, her life is centered around self care.
+With her period routine dialed, she’s in tune with the ebbs of flows of her cycle and knows that movement is the key to feeling good.

 We caught up to talk about her cycle routine.
 She told us all about her period hacks, the words she lives by and her advice for taking her partner out of the firing line during PMS rage.

 😅 I remember seeing blood on my undies and telling my mum, who’s a doctor, so in full doctor-mode she explained that this will now happen every month, took me through the motions of how to put a pad on and that was that.

 I am prone to migraines (even more so just before my cycle) that are alleviated by stretching and moving my body so I’m always super vigilant about making sure I take the time to stretch/move everyday.

 Growing up with a mum who practises Chinese Medicine, it’s ingrained in me that physical/mental/emotional balance is the key to health and happiness.
 However 2 weeks before my period, that all goes out the window and my partner could breathe too loud and I’ll snap.
 It’s taken me 26 years to finally learn that when I feel like this, all I need to do is up my exercise levels.